 How much is invested?PRI signatories have invested over 89 trillion US dollars in responsible investments in the 2017-18 financial year.

 billion in assets under management

 What is the PRI Reporting Framework Assessment report?

 The PRI Reporting Framework Assessment report enables signatories to the PRI to document their responsible investment activities, to help inspire proactive discussion between investors and their clients, beneficiaries and other stakeholders.
 Signatories are required to report on their responsible investment activities annually.
 This ensures:

-Vision Super’s PRI Reporting Framework Assessment results
+Vision Super’s PRI Reporting Framework assessment results

 A or A+ across all reporting categories!

-Following the indirect module, which covers the selection, appointment and monitoring of external managers, Vision super received seven “A+” scores on almost its entire asset class configurations, and an “A” rating/score for listed equity/active ownership and private equity externally managed asset class.
+Following the indirect module, which covers the selection, appointment and monitoring of external managers, Vision Super received seven “A+” scores on almost its entire asset class configurations, and an “A” rating/score for listed equity/active ownership and private equity externally managed asset class.
 Again, these scores outperformed the average scores of all PRI signatories.